yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 > ### {% icon hands_on %} Hands-on: Basic clustering.
 >
-> 1. Go to County , then in the menu column click `Text facet`.
+> 1. Go to County and perform a `Text facet`.
->    - Keep in mind that the correct counties are: Flores, La Libertad, Melchor de Mencos, San Andres and San Jose.
+>    - Keep in mind that the correct counties are: "Flores", "La Libertad", "Melchor de Mencos", "San Andres" and "San Jose".
 > 2. On the top right of the facet window click on `Cluster`, a new window will appear.
+> 3. Click on the `Cluster` button from this new window.
-> 3. Now you can see information about the clusters:
+> 4. Now you can see information about the clusters:
->    - Cluster size: the number of different versions that the clustering algorithm believes to be the same.
+>    - "Cluster size": the number of different versions that the clustering algorithm believes to be the same.
->    - Row count: the number of records with any of the cluster values.
+>    - "Row count": the number of records with any of the cluster values.
->    - Values in cluster: the actual values that the algorithm believes to be the same.
+>    - "Values in cluster": the actual values that the algorithm believes to be the same.
 There is also the number of records with each particular value, and the possibility to browse the contents of the cluster in a different tab.
->    - Merge?: check if values are to be merged into a single standard value.
+>    - "Merge?": check if values are to be merged into a single standard value.
->    - New cell value: the value to be applied to every record in the cluster.
+>    - "New cell value": the value to be applied to every record in the cluster.
 By default, it is the value with most records.
 You can also click on any value to apply that to the New cell value.
 >
 >
 >    > ### {% icon comment %} Comment